Decentralized Adversarial Training over Graphs: Analysis in non-convex environments

 where the notion of Fr\'echet subdifferential, as defined in \eqref{def_sub}, is generalized for non-smooth and $L$-weakly convex functions.
 If there exists a $w^{\star}$ such that

-then we say $w^{\star}$ is a stationary point of $J(w)$. }
+then we say $w^{\star}$ is a stationary point of $J(w)$.

-{However, it is still not tractable to do the convergence analysis with $\partial_w J(w)$ directly.
+However, it is still not tractable to carry out the convergence analysis with $\partial_w J(w)$ directly.
 Thus, motivated by \cite{jin2020local,rockafellar2015convex,DavisD19,lin2020gradient,Thekumparampil019}, we resort to the Moreau envelope method to study near-stationarity for non-smooth functions.
 Consider a function $h(z;w)$ defined by

 since $J(z)$ is $L$-weakly convex, $h(z; w)$ is strongly convex over $z$ if $\gamma < \frac{1}{L}$.
 In this case, the Moreau envelope of $J(w)$ is defined by \cite{sayed_2023}:

 It follows that the function $J(z)$ and its Moreau envelope $J_{\gamma}(w)$ have the same minimum, namely,